lenniecottrell/100Days-r2/README.md

 #### To Do

-- reorder the list of shelves to be consistent with shelfId
+- ~~reorder the list of shelves to be consistent with shelfId~~
-- prevent adding books twice
+- figure out how to stop multiple authors from adding commas every time the components renders
+- Clean up styles
+- Add sorting to the main search page
+- hide the search bar on MyLibrary
+- preserve the active library tab on refresh
 - fix flashing in MyLibrary when adding a first book to ReadingNow
 - fix flashing in the sign in button when refreshing
-- add routes to my library to preserve the tab on refresh
-- handle search on the library shelves
 - handle sign out
 - ~~close the book detail modal and re-render when books are removed from a shelf~~
 - ~~close the book detail modal and re-render with a success message when books are added to a shelf~~
-- figure out how to stop multiple authors from adding commas every time the components renders
-- Add sorting
-- Clean up styles

 </details>